Quality and Safety

 If there are somatic cells in the milk, it is mainly white blood cells.
 These cells are naturally found in the cow and are part of its immune system.

-Christian Bruun Kastrup, Chief consultant, Danish Agriculture & Food Council
+- Christian Bruun Kastrup, Chief Consultant, Danish Agriculture & Food Council

 Most cows that do not have - or have not previously had - an infection, the cell count is below 100,000 cells/ml, and it is widely recognized that a cell number greater than 150,000 cells/ml indicates an infection.
 High content of somatic cells in the milk tank indicates that there is udder inflammation in the herd.
 It is assumed that a somatic cell content of 300,000 to 400,000 cells/ml indicates that approx. 40% of the herd is infected.
 In the EU, a limit of 400,000 somatic cells/ml at a moderate average is allowed in milk.
 In Denmark, the average has been decreasing in recent years and is now at around 200,000 cells/ml.